 Mid-Autumn Festival (15/08 - Lunar calendar)

 This is also so-called the Lantern Festival of Buddhism.
 Like Christmas, people will not have any day-off but they will go to the pagodas to pray and play.
 You will see people selling lanterns on the streets or some places are decorated with lanterns to celebrate the festival.
 If you visit any pagoda in Vietnam, don’t be surprised when you see hundreds of people going in and out there.

 Vu Lan Festival (15/07 - Lunar calendar)

-Or you can call this day is “Xa toi vong nhan” festival since this is the day for death souls.
-In fact, the seventh month of lunar year is believed as the worst month that can be affected by dead people.
-Moreover, this is the Mother’s day according to a forefolk of Buddha.
+Or you can call this day is “Xa toi vong nhan” festival since this is the day for dead souls.
+In fact, the seventh month of the lunar year is believed as the worst month that can be affected by dead people.
+Moreover, this is Mother’s day according to the folk of Buddha.
 On this day, if visiting any pagoda in Vietnam, you will see a person with an artificial pink flower on shirt meaning the mother of that person is still alive, and with a white one meaning the mother is dead.